thehyve/transmart-images/README.md

 * [tranSMART-ETL][ts-etl] – the actual code that loads the data; invoked by `transmart-data`.

-Only The Hyve's master branch of tranSMART is currently supported.

 Requirements include groovy, qemu, libvirt (daemon and development libraries) and KVM support.